-The magnet is intended to be available to a primary care physician and emergency medical services personnel.
-Use the CVRx Magnet to temporarily inhibit the IPG output when the output is active.
+Use a standard magnet to temporarily inhibit the IPG output when the output is active.
 Position the center hole of the magnet over the area of the IPG connector block and leave in place to inhibit output.
 Remove the magnet to resume prescribed IPG therapy.